LivingEvidence/mars/README.md

 ## Editor

 To leverage the configured conda environment, you can setup `VSCode` + `radian` + `R extension` to faciliate the debugging.
 You can try with the following post `https://www.codydehaan.com/blog/vscode-miniconda-r/` to setup the environment.
 For MacOS, the process is similar.

+## backtransf

+The original meta-analysis results are **NOT** back-transformed.
+Although the `print` function will show the back-transformed results, the variables are still in their original format.

+Therefore, we need to manually call `backtransf()` on the results.
+The details are listed in the `https://github.com/cran/meta/blob/master/R/meta-transf.R` and `https://github.com/cran/meta/blob/master/R/print.meta.R`.
+We need to repeat the same process to reproduce the correct value.